nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <br/>

 1. Telegram Handle Conventions:
-• Handles can use a-z, 0-9 and underscores.
+• Can only contain the letters a-z or A-Z, digits 0-9 and underscores.
 <br/>
-• Handles are case-insensitive.
+• Is case-insensitive.
 <br/>
-• Handles must be at least five characters long, and maximum is 39 characters.
+• Must be 5 to 32 characters long.
 <br/>
 <br/>
 2. GitHub Username Conventions:
 <br/>
-• GitHub username may only contain alphanumeric characters or hyphens.
+• Can only contain alphanumeric characters or hyphens.
 <br/>
-• GitHub username cannot have multiple consecutive hyphens.
+• Cannot have multiple consecutive hyphens.
 <br/>
-• GitHub username cannot begin or end with a hyphen.
+• Cannot begin or end with a hyphen.
 <br/>
-• Maximum is 39 characters.
+• Can have a maximum of 39 characters.
 <br/>

 </div>